thgossler/OutlookCalendarSync-pub/README.md

 - Support automatic start via Windows task scheduler (or startup folder as fallback)
 - Should work on all supported Windows 10+ versions (tested on 64 bit Intel/ARM, classic Outlook Desktop 2019+ with COM interface)
 - Allows to reviewing the log stream when the console window is shown

+## Data Privacy

+Because I do not collect any data from the program, I am unable to see if you experience any issues while using it.
+I kindly ask that you appreciate this commitment to high privacy standards at a low, fixed price (with no recurring subscription fees).
+Instead of posting complaints publicly, please provide your feedback directly by submitting an issue on the page linked above.
+If you're unable to do so, feel free to contact me via email (details available on the website).

 ## Usage tips